senthil-nathan/vger/README.md

 Buy value is the unit price provided via email.

-Yes... we know you probably will either know the buy value *OR* the sell value.
+Yes... we know one probably will either know the buy value *OR* the sell value.
 That is fine.
-Just provide the data you have.

-Hope this will help folks out there.
-Thanks for sharing!
+Feel free to contribute to it.